yokecd/blog/src/data/blog/helm-compatibility.md

 There’s still work to do.
 The yoke ecosystem is young.

-But if you believe Kubernetes resource management is important enough to deserve better than shoving data through a text engine and hoping valid YAML comes out the other side, maybe it’s time to give Yoke a try.
+But if you believe Kubernetes resource management is important enough to deserve better programming environment than a text engine, maybe it’s time to give Yoke a try.